 There was some heavy skating going as I rolled up and many were already ready to go, but there was quite a bit of time before the official action was to commence.
-The skaters kept rolling in and got their practice, worked on some final manuvers to bring home the prizes.
+The skaters kept rolling in and got their practice, worked on some final maneuvers to bring home the prizes.
 Practice was official about 5:30 and runs for the 50 and over division started about 6pm.
 The group went off without a hitch.
-Eddie Hadvina is a monster of consistancy and is rarely beaten and he took this contest by a wide margin.
+Eddie Hadvina is a monster of consistency and is rarely beaten and he took this contest by a wide margin.

 Here’s some proof:

 Scott Hostert – Big guy skating hard in a little pool!

 We only had one entrant in the 30 division, arriving just as we were writing off the whole generation behind the 40-49 year olds.
 Zack Mayall showed up with a guaranteed 1st place finish and joined in the 40-49 heat just for kicks and so he didn’t have to do a demo on his own.